JDASoftwareGroup/kartothek/CONTRIBUTING.md

 ---
 ###### Note:

-Kartothek does not supply a pip requirements provisions for docs.
+Kartothek does not supply pip requirement provisions for docs.
 Please use conda for the best setup experience.

 ---